wu-jldeyoung/Aphrodite/research-notes.md

 timesteps, we compare the value of every register at the current timepoint to the corresponding value at the previous timepoint using list equality.
 We only append a timepoint to the list of timepoints if it passes this uniqueness check.

+Now we have a toolchain to run QEMU, generate a trace, and parse that trace into Daikon format.
+The next step is to generate the `.decls`, which I did with the script `make_decls.py`, which takes lists of the CSRs, GPRs, and FPRs, and gives each category its own comparability.
+This *should* only need to be generated once, and I've included the resulting `universal.decls` here, under src/utils.

+Our next step will be to combine `qscript.py` and `qToDaikon.py` into a single `make_dtrace.py`, which both runs QEMU on an ELF file, *and* generates a `.dtrace`.
+Now that we have all the pieces in place, this should go smoothly.